Inventua/nucleus-developertools/Nucleus.DeveloperTools.Vsix/developer-readme.txt

 https://marketplace.visualstudio.com/items?itemName=MadsKristensen.ExtensibilityEssentials2022

 DEBUGGING
 1. You can debug the Analyzers and Code Fix providers in isolation by running the "Nucleus.DeveloperTools.Analyzers.Vsix" project.
+2. To debug Analyzers, in the Visual Studio experimental instance, go to Tools / Options / Text Editor / C# / Advanced, and un-select "Run code analysis in a seperate process".
-2. You can debug the Templates in isolation by running the "Nuclesu.DeveloperTools.Templates" project.
+3. You can debug the Templates in isolation by running the "Nuclesu.DeveloperTools.Templates" project.
-3. You can debug the Visual Studio command extensions in isolation by running the "Nucleus.DeveloperTools.VisualStudio.Commands" project.
+4. You can debug the Visual Studio command extensions in isolation by running the "Nucleus.DeveloperTools.VisualStudio.Commands" project.

-4. Or (most common) you can debug everything by running the "Nuclueus.DeveloperTools.Vsix" project.
+5. Or (most common) you can debug everything by running the "Nuclueus.DeveloperTools.Vsix" project.
 This project is also used to create the production install set.

 When debugging Nucleus.DeveloperTools.Vsix, we use a Visual Studio experimental instance with name "Roslyn".
 This is controlled by the project item
 <VSSDKTargetPlatformRegRootSuffix>.
 This is required for analyzers and code fix providers to work, because it tells Visual Studio to use the Roslyn